profound-labs/recollections-of-ajahn-chah/manuscript/markdown/fsn-1992-april-aj-chah-passes-away.md

 Ajahn Chah Passes Away
 ======================

+*Issue 20, published in April 1992.
+Venerable Ṭhitapañño offers an account of the events at Wat Pah Pong immediately following Luang Por Chah's death.*

-On the morning of 16^th^ January, the Sangha in Britain received a brief message from Wat Pah Nanachat to inform us of the death of Luang Por Chah.
+On the morning of 16th January, the Sangha in Britain received a brief message from Wat Pah Nanachat to inform us of the death of Luang Por Chah.
 The Venerable Ajahn had been critically ill, paralyzed and rendered completely incapacitated by brain damage and numerous strokes